buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcKernel/Entities/IfcPropertySet.md

 *  **Underlying template**: _IfcRelDefinesByTemplate_ using the inverse attribute _IsDefinedBy_.
 *  **External reference**: subtypes of _IfcRelAssociates_ are used to provide a link to a classification system, or external library providing further reference to the property set.
 Accessible by inverse attribute _HasAssociations_.

-> HISTORY&nbsp; New entity in IFC1.0
+> HISTORY  New entity in IFC1.0

 { .change-ifc2x4}
-> IFC4 CHANGE&nbsp; All statically defined property set entities are no longer subtypes of _IfcPropertySet_.
+> IFC4 CHANGE  All statically defined property set entities are no longer subtypes of _IfcPropertySet_.

 ## Attributes